alexc155/auto-git-pull/README.md

 # gitpull

-Fetches all repos from Git in a working folder, and optionally pulls changes if there are no conflicts.
+Schedules fetching all repos in a working folder from Git, and optionally pulls changes if there are no conflicts.